 Everyone makes mistakes.
 And everyone can learn from those mistakes.
 Always provide constructive criticism and always do it one on one wherever possible.

-3. Talking Credit for work that you have done
+3. Taking Credit for work that you have done

 You’ve worked very hard on a project.
 You are getting results.
 And then your boss gathers up your presentation materials and presents it to upper management as their own work, leaving you out entirely.
 This is underhanded behaviour at best.